MotiTheWizerd/vsextenstion/docs/work_flows/chat_messages_flows.md

 # RayDaemon – Message & Tool Flow (VS Code Extension)

-This doc maps the full path of a user message from the webview UI → extension → Ray API → (optional) tool execution → response back to UI, based on the extracted build artifacts in `media_unzipped/out`.
+This doc maps the full path of a user message from the webview UI → extension → Ray API → (optional) multi-round tool execution → response back to UI, including the critical race condition fixes for multi-round execution workflows.

 ---